Learn how to view real-time and historical data on system performance.

 - Select the first tab within the SUBSCRIBE TO UPDATES menu.

 - Click the SUBSCRIBE VIA EMAIL button to complete your subscription.

-You can Subscribe to Updates via Atom or RSS Feed, two different formats of feeds that provide updates from websites via text files.
+You can Subscribe to Updates via Atom or RSS Feed, two different feed formats that provide updates from websites via text files.

 Once you have installed a feed reader, click on the Atom Feed or RSS Feed link within the Subscribe to Updates modal to subscribe to and view the feed.

-Select the second tab within the Subscribe to Updates menu to visit our support site.
+Select the second Subscribe To Updates menu tab to visit our support site.

 Helpful Information for our Technical Support TeamBack to top

-If you have experienced an issue that is not listed on the status page and plan to reach out to support, then here is a list of some information that will help us identify the issue:
+If you experience an issue that is not listed on the status page and plan to reach out to support, then here is a list of some information that will help us identify the issue:

 - When did you first notice there was an issue?
 This can help us determine when the problem started and narrow down the issue.